 Virtual Reality in Medicine is a three-dimensional teaching tool used across the field of healthcare as a means of both education and instruction.
-Virtual Reality commonly refers to simulated environments in which learners can experience visual stimuli delivered via computer graphics and other sensory experiences.
+Virtual Reality commonly refers to healthcare simulation environments in which learners can experience visual stimuli delivered via computer graphics and other sensory experiences.
 This advancing technology allows learners to obtain the knowledge and understanding necessary to perform a number of tasks and procedures involving the human body, without ever having to practice on a live patient.

 Central to this technology is the immersive capacity of Virtual Reality, meaning that the simulated environment surrounds a learner’s perceptual field.
 This means that the user feels psychologically present in the digital world, rather than in their physical reality.

 Used to educate learners on diagnosis, treatment, rehabilitation, surgery, counseling techniques and more, Virtual Reality in Medicine is helping to train the next generation of healthcare professionals.
-This technology has shown to have a number of benefits, such as allowing learners to practice their skills without fear of error causing potentially life-threatening impacts.
+This medical simulation technology has shown to have a number of benefits, such as allowing learners to practice their skills without fear of error causing potentially life-threatening impacts.

 The Virtual Reality tools still provide the hands-on experience required to acquire a familiarity and comfort in performing procedures, but in a safe and controlled setting.
 Therefore, as learners make mistakes, they can be thoroughly corrected in real-time and without risk.
 As Virtual Reality modules still require interaction, skills are able to become second nature before they are applied in real world scenarios.

 For example, Virtual Reality in Medicine can be used paramedic training by having learners interact with simulated emergencies where they are faced with high-pressure situations.
 By learning to respond accordingly, they will be better equipped to handle similar occurrences once they are in the field.